Vampires-RFP2209/ProductOverview/README.md

 ## API Endpoints

 This Express application is serving product data for a retail web portal.
-Listed below are the endpoint routes built, serving SQL data loaded from `.csv` files with over 5 million records total.
+Listed below are the endpoint routes built, serving SQL data loaded from `.csv` files.

 ## Products API

 ### Product List

-`GET /products`\
 Retrieves the list of products.

+`GET /products`

 Parameters